con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > mi g.yo ral pa gcig gis bsgyings/ /
 > glang chen ko rlon gos su gyon/ /

-Born of the vajra, sovereign of the vajra,
+The vajra-born, the sovereign of the vajra,
-Having the vajra as his core, like space,
+Bearing the vajra as his core, like space,
-Unmoving,[^69-1] proud of his single dreadlock,
+Unmoving,[^69-1] haughty from his single dreadlock,
-Clothed in the fresh hide of an elephant, (69)
+His clothes the hide fresh from an elephant, (69)

 [^69-1]: This translates the name Acala.